-5.1 Work Scenario
+5.1 Work Scenarios

 Noise modelling scenarios have been determined based on key Project noise generating stages, supplied by the Project team.
-A detailed description of each work scenario and the total sound power levels (Lw) are provided in Table 13.
+A detailed description of each work scenario and the total sound power levels (LW) are provided in Table 13.
 A summary of construction work periods and schedule required for each scenario is shown in Table 14, as per the working hours defined in the CNVMP.
-The location of the various work scenarios is shown in Figure 2.
+The locations of the various work scenarios are shown in Figure 2.